 According to the standard audit assessment, Customer's solidity based smart contracts are "Secured".
-This token contract does contain owner control, which does not make it fully decentralized.
+This token contract does not have any ownership control, hence it is 100% decentralized.

 We used various tools like Slither, Solhint and Remix IDE.
 At the same time this finding is based on critical analysis of the manual audit.